omahs/paima-engine-docs/docs/home/100-state-machine/300-react-to-events/10-primitive-catalogue/1-introduction.md

 # Primitive Catalogue

-Paima, by default, can provide standard transaction types (ex: EVM transactions), but for usability it is useful to refine this raw data type into something more meaningful (ex: know it's an ERC20 transfer).
-These refinements acts as a sort of primitive that games can easily leverage without having to write the parsing logic themselves, and since these primitives live on the underlying chains they are composable (within that chain)
+When writing an application, you often want to update your application based on common patterns (ex: token transfers).
+Instead of having to re-implement these patterns from scratch every time, Paima Engine can automatically do the heavy work for you via a feature called the _Primitive Catalogue_.

-Paima Engine enables this by automatically doing the heavy work for you via a feature called the _Primitive Catalogue_.
-Primitives allow you to read data trustlessly from multiple locations such as various L1/L2s.
+Primitives allow you to tap into these standards trustlessly from multiple locations (such as various L1/L2s) to either for simple accounting purposes (ex: keep track of token ownership by accounts) or for triggering more update complex logic specified by your application's state machine.
 The goal is the Primitive Catalogue is to be the Library of Alexandria of primitives necessary to build onchain games.

 <div style={{textAlign: 'center'}}>
 ![](./primitive-catalogue.png)